premkumar-1122/cpi-inflation-case-study/README.md

 1. **Data Import & Cleaning**: Used Power Query to load CSV data, handle missing values, and standardize date fields.
 2. **Aggregation & Calculations**: Created measures for month‑on‑month and year‑on‑year inflation, and aggregated sub‑items into broader buckets.
 3. **Visualization**: Built PivotCharts and slicers to visualize contributions, trends, and correlations.
-4. **Correlation Analysis**: Calculated Pearson correlation coefficients in Excel between CPI changes and imported oil price series.
+4. **Correlation Analysis**: Calculated correlation coefficients in Excel between CPI changes and imported oil price series.

 ## Key Insights